syncfusion-content/asp.netmvc-docs/aspnetmvc/ListBox/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img1.png)

-_Figure 1: Skype Group creation tool Simulator using ListBox_
+Skype Group creation tool Simulator using ListBox {:.caption}

 In the above screenshot, you can select a list item from the first ListBox widget.
 After you select the item, you can move the selected item to the second ListBox widget.